• Skip to main content

 Synopsis: What will happen to humans when machines get more and more intelligent?
 Futurist Gerd Leonhard and the Helsinki Data Center are figuring it all out…

 Filed Under: Video, What if?
-Tagged With: AI, Artificial Intelligence, At the Heart of Intelligence, Gerd Leonhard, Telia Finland
+Tagged With: Artificial Intelligence, Gerd Leonhard

 Physicist Max Tegmark on Life 3.0: What We Do Makes a Difference